List of Australia One Day International cricket records: Best career economy rate

 A bowler's economy rate is the total number of runs they have conceded divided by the number of overs they have bowled.

 West Indian bowler Joel Garner holds the ODI record for the best career economy rate with 3.09.
 Australia's Max Walker, with a rate of 3.25 runs per over conceded over his 17-match ODI career, is second on the list.

 Best career strike rate

 A bowler's strike rate is the total number of balls they have bowled divided by the number of wickets they have taken.

-The currently active Nepalese spin bowler Sandeep Lamichhane holds the record for the best career strike rate in the ODI format with 23.2, narrowly ahead of Australia's Ryan Harris who retired with a rate of 23.4.
-Fellow Australian Mitchell Starc, is currently sixth on the list, as of November 2023, with rate of 26.1 deliveries per wicket.
+Australia's Ryan Harris, who retired with a rate of 23.4, holds the ODI record for lowest strike rate.
+Fellow Australian Mitchell Starc, is currently seventh on the list, as of November 2023, with rate of 26.4 deliveries per wicket.

 Most five-wicket hauls in an innings

 A five-wicket haul refers to a bowler taking five wickets in a single innings.

-Pakistani Waqar Younis has taken the most the five-wicket hauls in ODI cricket with 13 ahead of Sri Lanka's Muttiah Muralitharan with 10.
-Australia's Brett Lee who took 9 five-wicket hauls throughout his career, is equal third with Shahid Afridi of Pakistan.
+Pakistani Waqar Younis has taken the most five-wicket hauls in ODI cricket with 13 ahead of Sri Lanka's Muttiah Muralitharan with 10.
+Australians Brett Lee and Mitchell Starc, who took 9 five-wicket hauls throughout their career, are equal third with Shahid Afridi of Pakistan.